-Arthur Olson, 18, attended last year’s Culyer, New York workshop.
+Bales of Knowledge, an essay by Arthur Olson (18), who attended the Culyer, New York workshop is a powerful example of how this work can change the world.
 When I met him, I immediately liked him and was struck by his ability to fold into the large workshop group.
 Turns out this young man is taking his life by the reigns and creating an incredible future for himself.
 He is in the finals for 12 merit scholarships at colleges all around the country, is a finalist for the prestigious 1693 Murray Scholarship which only accepts 6 students from a pool of 13,000 applicants, and has received full ride scholarships to several colleges.
 At the center of this success has been an essay that he wrote about his experience at the Culyer workshop.
 We want to celebrate Arthur and his accomplishments by bragging a little bit about him here (he’s worked hard and deserves it!) and also to give you the opportunity to read his essay.
 It’s well written and put a smile on our faces.
 Please check it out below.

 “Hey bud, can you grab me that board‐stretcher, you know, the one with the yellow handle?”
 I heard myself answer, “yes,” almost as if by compulsion before I had time to stop and consider what I had agreed to do.
 Too late, I realized that I had absolutely no idea what a board‐stretcher looked like.
 Yellow handle, yellow handle, don’t see anything; I’m sure it’s been over a minute by now.
 He’s going to start getting antsy.
 I’ll just bring over a yellow level and play it off as a mistake.
 I returned with the level in hand and was met with a roar of laughter from the rest of the crew; I would soon find out that there was no such thing as a board‐stretcher.
 Flushed with embarrassment, I promised myself I would never work on a construction site again.
 So, it was with some considerable reservations that I signed up this summer for a straw bale home building seminar in upstate New York.